 Take some peppermint essential oil (about 5 drops) and mix with room-temperature water.
-Then funnel into a spray bottle.
+Then funnel into a spray bottle( you can use a glass spray bottle).
 You can also add a drop or two of dish soap to this concoction, them shake up well and spray onto the aforementioned areas of the household.
 You may find it helpful in repelling other insects, like fleas, moths, flies, and other types as well.

 *Our experience with this one was that it called spiders out from their spider hiding spots, causing them to appear in our midst.
 I decided I much preferred them to stay in their hiding spots, so stopped using the spray immediately — and they did.

 Whatever pests we haven’t killed yet can likely be addressed successfully with diatomaceous earth — including roaches, bed bugs, ticks, fleas, silverfish, beetles, centipedes, etc. With this unique substance, you simply sprinkle it in the path of the insects and let them pass through it.
 It dries out the insects by absorbing the oils and fats from their exoskeleton.
 Though they may not die immediately (some take between a week and 17 days), they will likely stay gone once they do.

 The good news is it isn’t toxic to humans — in fact, farmers are said to dump it (the food grade kind) into containers with their grains to keep insects out.

 There are a few ways to begin dealing with your pest problem naturally.
 We hope you’ll have positive results — remember cleaning up the area is the first step, and keeping it clean will ensure your pests don’t return for their original food or nesting source.
 Good luck!